 Supplemental Security Income Reform

-Currently, there are many policy initiatives aimed at increasing wages for workers, including state changes to the minimum wage and President Joe Biden’s Executive Order to raise the minimum wage for services contractors to $15 per hour.
+Currently, there are many policy initiatives aimed at increasing wages for workers, including state changes to the minimum wage and President Joe Biden's Executive Order to raise the minimum wage for service contractors to $15 per hour.

 Policy Recommendations

-Support the reintroduction of the following in the 118th Congress:
+Support the reintroduction of the following in the 119th Congress:

-• The SSI Savings Penalty Elimination Act
+- The SSI Savings Penalty Elimination Act

 Questions?